SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/journaling/journaling.md

 After you define who you want to journal, you need to define the scope of the messages to journal.
 The available scopes are:

-- **Internal messages only** The source or destination of the message is inside your Exchange organization.
+- **Internal messages only**: The source or destination of the message is inside your Exchange organization.

-- **External messages only** The source or destination of the message is outside your Exchange organization.
+- **External messages only**: The source or destination of the message is outside your Exchange organization.

-- **All messages** The source or destination of the message doesn't matter.
+- **All messages**: The source or destination of the message doesn't matter.
 Note that a journal rule with this scope could potentially journal messages that were already journaled by other rules with internal only or external only scopes.

 ### Journaling mailbox
 <a name="mailbox"> </a>